david-fong/okiidoku/cpp/cpp-notes.md

 - Try to follow pitchfork layout conventions
 - Use Stroustrup naming conventions.
 In general, use lower-snake with `_t` suffix for type aliases.
 - Use `struct` for things where the primary purpose is to _store_ things.
 Use `class` for where the primary purpose is to _do_ things.
+- If an optional CMake target requires fetching large dependencies, guard the `add_subdirectory` with a cmake option; otherwise, mark with EXCLUDE_FROM_ALL.

 ## Snippets